MicrosoftDocs/win32/desktop-src/properties/props-system-fulltext.md

 ---
-Description: 'This property is used to specify search terms that should be applied as broadly as possible across all valid properties for the data source(s) being searched.
-It should not be emitted from a data source.' ms.assetid: '16b751ab-b349-430c-9a58-a46a02f6c30b'
+Description: This property is used to specify search terms that should be applied as broadly as possible across all valid properties for the data source(s) being searched.
+It should not be emitted from a data source. ms.assetid: 16b751ab-b349-430c-9a58-a46a02f6c30b
-title: 'System.FullText'
+title: System.FullText
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # System.FullText